COVID-19 continues to cause problems – but for some much more than others.

 The pandemic and subsequent economic impacts have, in many cases, exacerbated long-standing inequity across education.
 From access to digital resources to questions around what a normal learning environment truly is, there are many questions that continue to go unanswered.

-To explore these issues and shine a light on some seldom heard perspectives on COVID’s impact in education, Springboard has been working with esteemed Maori academic Te Tuhi Robust.
+To explore these issues and shine a light on some seldom heard perspectives on COVID’s impact in education, Springboard Trust has been working with esteemed Maori academic Te Tuhi Robust.

 The result is our new limited series podcast, Voices in the Room.